harisibrahimkv/dj_workshop/transcript.md

 Added it?
 Splendid.
 Let's visit the URL once again, shall we?

-There you go, as promised. :)
+There you go, as promised. :smile:

 Just to get the hang of things, let's try passing in some variables into the templates.